FriendlyIllusion/illusion.js/README.md

 illusion.js
 ===========

-A lightweight JavaScript library that make the web pages load faster for the user.
+A simple and lightweight JavaScript library that make the web pages load faster for the user.

 This library is using page prefetching and preloading on links mousedown event.